From beyond the bounds of time and space, my immortal

 pillow."

-no, Mom, you didn't."
-My forehead creased, and a look of discontent shadowed
+didn't."
+My forehead creased, and a look of discontent shadowed my face.
+I

-my face.
-I sighed heavily, shaking my head in disbelief.
-Standing with my hands
+sighed heavily, shaking my head in disbelief.
+Standing with my hands on my

 your mind, I only read the section about the Pill and how Leila’s sister